Rayruiw/weather-project/README.md

  Ongoing

  ### Algorithm
-  1. User input - The software receives the user input, which is the desire location.
+  1. User input - The software receives the user input, which is the location.
-  2. Data retrieval - The software queries an API to obtain real time weather data (temperature, humidity, visibility, etc.)
+  2. Data retrieval - The software queries an API to obtain real time weather data of the input location (temperature, humidity, visibility, etc.)
+  3. Data processing - Necessary convertions of the data (converting temperature from Celsius to Fahrenheit according to user desire)
-  3. Data presentation - All the data is presented to the user, generating a chart and a map.
+  4. Data presentation - All the data is presented to the user, generating a chart and a map.
 Tips for going out is shown as suggestions of the suitability of some outdoor activities such as travelling, jogging and hiking.
+  5. Updates - Regularly fetch real time data feeds to the software, allowing periodically updates to provide the most current weather condition to the user.

  ### Current status
  + **Descriptions**